jtWrightt/bestList/README.md

 Change Log
 ------------
+v0.0.5
++ checkbox now finished
++ checkbox locally stored so still there on page refresh

 v0.0.4
 + Harambe is now apart of the background, but not the full so you can still read
 + added check box (first click check box then X shows up, so you can mark stuff without deleting it) NOT YET FINISHED